ankurgajurel/ankurgajurel/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ankurgajurel" alt="ankurgajurel" /> </p>

-- 🔭 I’m currently working on ... learning linux and js
+- 🔭 I’m currently working on ... learning khai
-- 🌱 I’m currently learning ... hmm
+- 🌱 I’m currently learning ... khai
-- 👯 I’m looking to collaborate on ... you teaching me js
+- 👯 I’m looking to collaborate on ... you teaching me everything
-- 🤔 I’m looking for help with ...
-React
+- 🤔 I’m looking for help with ... everything
 - 📫 How to reach me: ... <a href="https://facebook.com/theresureishope">Facebook</a>, <a href="https://instagram.com/theresureishope">Instagram</a>, <a href="mailto:ankurgajurel02@gmail.com">Mail</a>, <a href="mailto:ankurgajurel02@gmail.com">Google Mail</a>,
 - ⚡ True fact: ...
 Not that good academically